 The graph shows the evolution of the number of credits delivered by Infonavit according to the age range of the beneficiaries.

-In August 2024, the group that received the most credits were people aged 31 to 35 years, representing 21% of the total credits delivered that month (10,967 credits).
+In October 2025, the group that received the most credits were people aged N/A, representing N/A% of the total credits delivered that month (N/A credits).

 It is possible to see the distribution by Infonavit credit amounts and by annual or quarterly periods by changing the options selected in the upper selectors.